Navigation Home - AA-Fishing Lakes Fish

 Oregon Salmon

-Brendan Foster with his 18 lb Salmon.
+Brendan Foster - 18 lb Salmon.

 Pacific Salmon are born in and remain in freshwater streams for the early years of life.
 The number varies by species.
 Afterward they migrate to the Pacific Ocean waters where they bulk up and prepare for their once in a lifetime spawning run up the freshwater stream where they were born.
 They will instinctively return to their birthplace, spawn and die.
 They are found in the streams which empty into the ocean, and adjoining ocean waters.